Zane-/Zane-.github.io/docs/lessons/lesson_1_1.md

 $ mv file.txt files
 ```

 The `mv` command first takes the file or directory you want to move, then the destination.
-This command is saying take `file.txt` and move it into files.
+This command is saying take `file.txt` and move it into the files directory.
 Enter `ls` and you should only see `files` now.

 To change into a different directory, use the `cd` command, short for 'change directory':